We are not the permanent team solution for our clients. They often want to know:

 - To find a technical co-founder, network in person at user groups and online at LinkedIn and AngelList.
 Is what you really need a designer founder?

-- To learn to do what we do, sit next to us in our office for weeks at a time, pair programming and sketching together.
+- To learn to do what we do, you'll work directly with us, pair programming and sketching together.

 - To hire someone, follow the same process we use, detailed below.